aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSM via C++ or Online App" h2="POTM  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLSM?</h2>

+The Portable Office Document (.potm) format is a Microsoft Office file format used to store PowerPoint presentations.
+It is a combination of XML and binary data, and is used to store presentations created in PowerPoint 2007 and later versions.
+On the other hand, the XLSM format is an Excel file format used to store macro-enabled workbooks.
+It is a combination of XML and binary data, and is used to store workbooks created in Excel 2007 and later versions.
+Therefore, it is necessary to convert POTM to XLSM in order to open and edit the file in Excel.

+<h2>How Aspose.Total Helps for POTM to XLSM Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, emails, and more.
+By using Aspose.Total for C++, you can easily convert POTM to XLSM within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSM.
+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to convert POTM to XLSM within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}